 This is a really simple, but incredibly effective way of dramatically improving the lighting in your portrait photos.
 If you don’t have a large white board, a piece of white paper or silver tin foil can work well too.
 Just don’t use anything colored as the color will reflect in your subject’s skin.

-If you don’t have a willing subject to photograph, why not set up your iPhone on a tripod and take some self portraits using the timer or a remote shutter.
+If you don’t have a willing subject to photograph, why not use an iPhone tripod and take some self-portraits using the timer or a remote shutter.
 You can use the volume buttons on your Apple earphones as a remote shutter.